Skip to main content

 Do You Want to Avoid Additional Monthly Payments?

-If you don’t want to or can’t afford additional monthly payments, you may want to take a closer look at taking on a home equity investor.
+If you don’t want to or can’t afford additional monthly payments, you may want to take a closer look at home equity investing.
 Because home equity investments are just that — an investment — there is no monthly payment involved.
 As such, you’re not obligated to settle the investment until the end of the term.
 This can be appealing to small business owners and real estate investors, for example, who are looking for funding without impacting their cash flow.

 When to Reconsider Home Equity Investments